obetReyes/sistema_policial/backend/README.md

 - DATABASE_URL="database url localhost or in the cloud"
 - ACCESS_TOKEN_SECRET="acess token secret for the jwt "
 - REFRESH_TOKEN_SECRET="refresh token secret for the refresh jwt "
-- REDIS_URL="a redis server in the cloud or using the docker container"
+- REDIS_URL="a redis server in the cloud or a docker container that runs redis"
 - PORT=the app port
 - SENTRY_DSN="a sentry service that catch all the issues in the app , you will need to create a issues project  https://sentry.io/"
 - ACCESS_TOKEN_EXPIRATION=set "jwt token access expiration"